 Surrendering Your Pet

 We will accept dog surrenders Tuesday and Thursday from 2:00 – 4:00 pm no appointment necessary.
 And cats on Wednesday from 2:00 – 4:00 pm no appointment necessary.
+It is a good idea to call to make sure we have room to accept in pets before you come.

 Please understand that, as a no-kill humane society, the Humane Society of Polk County cannot accept every animal brought to our shelter immediately.
 Animals who will not be accepted include those who are so vicious that we cannot safely handle or adopt, cats who test positive for feline Leuk/Aids or canines who test positive for heartworms.
+Because we do not have a full time vet on staff pet over the age of 8 will need to have blood work from a vet clearing them medically for adoption before they are surrendered.

 We encourage you to take stray animals to Polk County Animal Control so people only have to look one place for their missing pet.
 The Humane Society does take animals from Polk County Animal Control on animal hoarding cases.
 We treat every animal’s life as precious and will not resort to euthanasia to control the number of pets at our shelter.
 The only cases in which we would send animals to Polk County Animal Control are when an animal has bitten a customer and is required by law to quarantine or when animals have been dumped as stray at our facility!